reStrike-d-o-o/reStrike_VTA_Cursor/docs/LIBRARY_STRUCTURE.md

 ---

+## OBS WebSocket v5 Event Handling

+- All official OBS WebSocket v5 event types are recognized and emitted as `ObsEvent::Raw`.
+- Unknown or future event types are also handled generically, so the backend is robust to protocol changes.
+- Developers can add detailed parsing for any event type incrementally as needed.

+---

 **Status**: ✅ **Library Structure Complete** **Benefits**: Improved maintainability, testability, and development speed **Next Steps**: Continue development using this modular structure